 Copyright © Nucleus Medical Media, Inc.

-The liver plays a crucial role in numerous bodily functions, including the production of blood clotting factors, production of bile, cholesterol metabolism, maintenance of normal blood sugar concentrations, and detoxification of toxins such as alcohol and drugs.
-Because the role of the liver is so diverse and so critical to life, liver diseases such as cirrhosis can severely disrupt normal body functions.
+The liver plays a crucial role in numerous bodily functions, including the production of blood clotting factors, production of bile, cholesterol metabolism, maintenance of normal blood sugar concentrations, and detoxification of toxins like alcohol and drugs.
+Because the role of the liver is so diverse and so critical to life, liver diseases such as cirrhosis can severely disrupt normal functions throughout the body.

 Many conditions can lead to cirrhosis, including viral hepatitis, inherited diseases, prolonged obstruction of the bile ducts, severe drug reactions, and chronic exposure to environmental toxins.
 The most common cause of cirrhosis is chronic alcohol abuse.
 Approximately 27,000 Americans die from cirrhosis each year.